dteuscher1/Project426/README.md

 - Loose balls recovered
 - Boxouts (Offensive and Defensive)

 In terms of formatting the data, the ratio and difference were calculated for each of the designated hustle stats.
+Additionally, the ratios and differences of hustle stats were further subset into home and away.
+This gave us four datasets to model with:
+- `home_difference`
+- `home_ratio`
+- `away_Difference`
+- `away_ratio`

 ## Exploratory Data Analysis (EDA)

-## Method and Results
+## Methods and Results

+Initially, five different types of models were fit to each of the four datasets:
+- Logistic Regression
+- K Nearest Neighbors
+- Random Forest
+- Gradient Boosted Machine
+- Extreme Gradient Boosted Machine

+Additionally, we looked at the four ROC curves for each of the models:

 ## Conclusion